pan-/Porting_Guide/Docs/HAL/low_power_ticker.md

     // define sleep_t object required by sleep API sleep_t sleep_obj;
     mbed_enter_sleep(&sleep_obj);
-    // this might require additional steps before we recover fully from the sleep
+    // this might require additional steps before we recover fully from the sleep,
-    // we don't do any in this example mbed_exit_sleep(&sleep_obj);
+    // but we don't do any in this example mbed_exit_sleep(&sleep_obj);
 }
 ```